 Note to Self first published by Burningword Literary Journal, Issue 90.
 Editor: Erik Deerly.
 April, 2019

 Cento for Bambi, (For Bambi, Long:) Did you Come Here for Forgiveness, I Disappear and My Dreams Go Out first published by The Anti-Languorous Project – antilang. no. 4 – Succinct Speculations.
 Co-Founding Editors: Allie McFarland & Jordan Bolay

 An excerpt from The Cities and The Dead (book) placed as semifinalist in the Baltic Writing Residency in Scotland.

-A draft of The Cities and The Dead (book) was a semifinalist at Sundress Publications Open Reading Period in 2019.
+A draft of The Cities and The Dead (book) was a semifinalist at Sundress Publications Fiction Competition for Book publishing in 2019.

 An excerpt from the The Cities and The Dead (book) awarded the author a residency at the Sundress Academy for the Arts, Firefly Farm, 2019

 Parts of The Cities and The Dead (book) were started and/or reworked during the Tupelo Press Project 30/30.
 Two runs.
 Curated by Kirsten Miles.

 Thee Breasts.
 One Empty will be published by Burningword Literary Journal, in January 2021.
 Editor: Erik Deerly.

 Rusty Morrison is my copy editor and I’m forever grateful!